-- 2. (1) The estate or part of the estate of any person who is subject to customary law tho dies after the commencement of this Act and whose estate does not devolve in terms of a will of such a person, must devolve in accordance with the law of intestate succession as regulated by the Intestate Succession Act, subject to subsection (2). - (2) In the application of the Intestate Succession Act- - (a) where the person referred to in subsection (1) is survived by a spouse, as well 20 as a descendant, such spouse must inherit a child's portion of the intestate estate or so much of the intestate estate as does not exceed in value the amount fixed from time to time by the Cabinet member responsible for the administration of justice by notice in the Gazette, whichever is the greater; - (b) a woman, other than the wife of the deceased, with whom he had entered into 25 a union in accordance with customary law for the purpose of providing children to the house of his wife must, if she survives him, be regarded as a descendant of the deceased; - (c) if the deceased was a woman who was married to another woman under customary law for the purpose of providing children to the deceased's house, 30 that other woman must, if she survives the deceased, be regarded as a descendant of the deceased.
+- 2. (1) The estate or part of the estate of any person who is subject to customary law who dies after the commencement of this Act and whose estate does not devolve in terms of that person's will, must devolve in accordance with the law of intestate succession as regulated by the Intestate Succession Act, subject to subsection (2). - (2) In the application of the Intestate Succession Act- - (a) where the person referred to in subsection (1) is survived by a spouse, as well as a descendant, such a spouse must inherit a child's portion of the intestate 25 estate or so much of the intestate estate as does not exceed in value the amount fixed from time to time by the Cabinet member responsible for the administration of justice by notice in the Gazette, whichever is the greater; - (b) a woman, other than the spouse of the deceased, with whom he had entered into a union in accordance with customary law for the purpose of providing children for his spouse's house must, if she survives him, be regarded as a descendant of the deceased; - (c) if the deceased was a woman who was married to another woman under customary law for the purpose of providing children for the deceased's house, that other woman must, if she survives the deceased, be regarded as a 35 descendant of the deceased.